Source: dahawaiiguy808 YouTube channel

 “We were fishing and we got the surprise of getting this rare specimen.
 As it was dark at that time we did not notice, but then you looked at him with a flashlight and saw that he had a third eye,” said fisherman Julian Zmutt of his unusual discovery.

-The Embalse is one of the two operational nuclear power plants in Argentina.
-It is located on the southern shore of a reservoir on the Río Tercero, near the city of Embalse, Córdoba, 1 km south-southwest of Córdoba City.
+The Embalse Nuclear Power Station is one of the two operational nuclear power plants in Argentina.
+It is located on the southern shore of a reservoir on the Río Tercero, near the city of Embalse, Córdoba, 110 km south-southwest of Córdoba City.

 Additionally, Embalse produces the cobalt-60 radioisotope, which is employed in medicine (cancer therapy) and industrial applications.
-Argentina is one of the largest producers and exporters of this isotope in the , along with and .
+Argentina is one of the largest producers and exporters of this isotope in the world, along with Canada and Russia.

 Embalse was started in 1974 and began operation in 1983 (first criticality March 13 1983, declared commercial Jan 20 1984).
 It was built by an Italian-Canadian consortium formed by AECL and Italimpianti.